Tony Craig: Return to Millwall

+2008–09 season

 Craig signed permanently for the second time with Millwall on 11 July 2008, on a three-year contract for an undisclosed fee.
 He made a personal-best 52 appearances during the 2008–09 season, scoring two goals and helping Millwall to a place at Wembley Stadium for the 2009 League One play-off final versus Scunthorpe United.
 Goals from Gary Alexander put the Lions 2–1 ahead, but second-half strikes from Matt Sparrow and Martyn Woolford sent Scunthorpe to the Championship.

+2009–10 season

 Craig was in and out of the team during the 2009–10 season and could not hold down a regular place until December 2009.
 In the absence of Paul Robinson, Craig took over the captaincy.
 He made 35 appearances and scored two goals to help Millwall to the play-off final for the second season in succession.
-Though Craig was forced off with a broken metatarsal on 44 minutes, Millwall prevailed in the 2010 League One play-off final and were promoted to League One after a 1–0 win over Swindon Town.
+Though Craig was forced off with a broken metatarsal on 44 minutes, Millwall prevailed in the 2010 League One play-off final and were promoted to the Championship after a 1–0 win over Swindon Town.

+2010–2012

 Craig had a mixed 2010–11 season back in the Championship, having spells as a starter through the middle of the campaign and finishing with 26 appearances.
 Craig began the 2011–12 season as a regular starter, but fell out of favour and joined League One club Leyton Orient on a one-month loan on 24 November 2011, as cover for the departed Charlie Daniels.
 Craig made four appearances for Orient and was recalled by Millwall on 28 December, but he didn't reclaim his starting position until the final month of the season.
 Craig left The Den in July 2012, having made 141 appearances and scored four goals during his third stint with the club.

 Brentford

+2012–13 season

-On 13 July 2012, Craig joined League One side Brentford on 13 July 2012 on a three-year contract for an undisclosed fee.
+On 13 July 2012, Craig transferred to League One club Brentford on 13 July 2012 on a three-year contract for an undisclosed fee.
 In Craig's first season with Brentford, he appeared in all but four of the Bees' matches and finished with 55 appearances.
 The season ended with defeat to Yeovil Town in the 2013 League One play-off final.
+Looking back in 2023, Craig stated that due to "how the full-back game was progressing; how there was a lot more forward play and they were better on the ball", he was eager to transition to centre back.
+Playing in a possession-based team, he asserted that his improvement on the ball helped prolong his post-Brentford career.